 Preventing Youth Violence: Twenty Years Later (Enhanced Findings and Treatment Interventions, Part 2)

-Twenty years ago I published a book on a topic of national concern: preventing youth violence.
+Twenty years ago I published a book (that link goes to the new edition, with additional information by scrolling down here) on a topic of national concern: preventing youth violence.
 The American Mental Health Foundation (AMHF) requested I write two blogs that highlighted the contents in the book.
 The first blog reviewed the early/serious/urgent warning signs of youth violence.
 The second blog focused on a series of five treatment interventions to treat assailant youth to restore them to more normal development and, thus, to reduce the risk for violence to the community.

 Most abused assailant children have themselves been abused and victimized before age 6 but do not themselves usually become violent and aggressive until after age 12.
 This gives society 6 years to address and treat these abused children and prevent subsequent youth violence.
 Whereas older child-assailants can be successfully treated by the five interventions noted above, the violence has already occurred.
 Treating the younger children early on brightens their lives and reduces the risk of subsequent aggression.